undera/pylgbst/README.md

 Requires `gattlib` to be installed, currently Python 2.7 only

-Best way to start is to look at [demo.py](demo.py) file, and run it.
+Best way to start is to look into [demo.py](demo.py) file, and run it.

 ## Features